andrewzgheib/HR-Database/README.md

 ## Key Features
 - Employees can be associated with multiple departments simultaneously, holding different positions within each.
--Each employee can have distinct schedules tailored to their various positions.
+- Each employee can have distinct schedules tailored to their various positions.
 - An insurance module enabling employees to enroll in one option per year, and optionally including family members in the same or different option.
 - A contract system streamlining employee payments.